MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 When you've defined who can respond to your survey, you can select the following options:

 - **Accept responses**: Specify whether the survey is open and accepting responses.
-By default, it is selected.
-If you want to stop your survey, clear the option and specify a message for the recipients.
+By default, this option is selected.
+If you want to stop your survey, clear the option, and specify a message for the recipients.
 - **Start date**: Specify a date when the survey will be open.
 - **End date**: Specify a date when the survey will be closed.
 - **Shuffle questions**: Specify whether the questions in the survey should be shuffled.